Destinations Greece The Cyclades Mykonos

 Bohemian, not velvet ropeAlemagou

 Windward Ftelia, kitesurfers in the bay, local ingredients.
-The contrarian afternoon — lunch is the move; bring a layer.
+The contrarian afternoon.
+Come for lunch; bring a layer.

 One good cocktail before dinnerBao's / 180°

-Bao's for the serious room (the cover keeps it quiet); 180° for the terrace and the photograph.
+Bao's for the calm room (the cover keeps it quiet); 180° for the terrace and the photograph.
 One drink, then dinner.

 Waves on the floor at sunsetCaprice